 There are various types of voice-acting jobs.
 They are:

 Voice Acting in Films

-Movie voiceovers, dubbed foreign language films, animated (anime) films, and documentary voice overs are all examples of this.
+Movie voiceovers, dubbed foreign language films, animated (anime) films, and documentary voiceovers are all examples of this.
 Documentaries usually require a clear, cinematic voice, but animated and narrative films need lively, expressive voices.

 Voice Acting in Television Programs

-This comprises voice overs for TV shows, promos, advertisements, and documentaries.
+This comprises voice-overs for TV shows, promos, advertisements, and documentaries.
 You will be able to see a screen where you can see the film while you record for television and film work to verify your voice is appropriately matched with the images.

-Voice Acting in Radio
+Voice Acting on Radio

 This includes radio advertising, promos, and occasional audio dramas.